input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 side has no direct control over the allocation of lightweight connections.

-Lightweight connections are identified by a Lightweight connection ID, which is a 32-bit signed integer.
-Lightweight connection IDs must be greater than 1024.
-Lightweight connection ID numbers should be used sequentially.
+Lightweight connections are identified by a Lightweight connection ID, which is a 32-bit unsigned integer.
+Lightweight connection IDs must be greater than or equal to 1024.
+Lightweight connection ID numbers need not be allocated sequentially.

 The control messages to create or close a lightweight connection simply identify the lightweight connection ID that they act on.
 Similarly, data